Some posts may contain affiliate links. See my disclosure for more details.

 All I can say is that I was struggling with feelings of post natal depression after having my youngest baby, suffering from months and months of sleep deprivation, having a difficult time in my marriage and I guess it offered some kind of escape or control perhaps.

-I can’t explain, really, because I still don’t completely understand.
+I can’t explain entirely, because to be honest I still don’t completely understand.

 Here’s what I do know: